 Prefers neutral to slightly acid soil.

 Large, round, yellow skinned pear.
-Smooth textured, sweet, firm and juicy white flesh.
-Blight resistant, vigorous and productive.
+Smooth textured, sweet, firm, juicy white flesh.
+Blight resistant, vigorous, and productive.
 Especially good for canning.
 Does well in mild winter areas.

 Can be used as flowering color tree in spring and for shade in summer.
 Will provide large number of fruit in late summer/early fall.

 Step 1.
 Select site with proper light and room for mature growth.

 Step 2.
 Dig hole twice as wide and 1.5 times the depth of root ball.

 Step 3.
 Remove plant from container by squeezing container and tilting plant.
 DO NOT PULL PLANT OUT OF CONTAINER!.
 Allow plant to slide out of container after squeezing.
 If plant is heavily rooted, gently 'scratch' the outer roots until loose.
 This will encourage a stronger, and aid rapidly establishing root system to develop as the tree grows.